Module Evaluation Survey privacy notice

 For how long does the University keep your data?

 All personal details relating to you that were provided to this survey (including name, student ID or username, and email address) will be securely destroyed by LJMU once the survey is completed.
-Individual responses linked to anonymised demographic variables (programme of study, mode of study, age group or ethnic background) will be held for a period of 5 years for use in longitudinal research into quality of teaching and the student experience.
+Individual responses linked to anonymised demographic variables (programme of study, mode of study, age group or ethnic background) will be held for a period of five years for use in longitudinal research into quality of teaching and the student experience.

 As a data subject, you have a number of rights.
 You can: